-Many factors contribute to safety on the road.
-Driver health is an important consideration and drivers must meet certain medical standards to ensure that their health status does not increase the risk of a crash in which they or other road users may be killed or injured.
+While many factors contribute to safety on the road, driver health and fitness to drive is an important consideration.
+Drivers must meet certain medical standards to ensure their health status does not unduly increase their crash risk.

 This website provides information for health professionals, employers, heavy vehicle drivers, commercial drivers and private vehicle drivers.

-A new edition of Assessing Fitness to Drive will be published on 1 Ocotober 2016.
+A new edition of Assessing Fitness to Drive is now available and is effective from 1 October 2016.

 Subscribe below to receive updates about Assessing Fitness to Drive.

 |Download a PDF or purchase a hardcopy of the 2016 edition of Assessing Fitness to Drive|